Frequently Asked Questions

 What is required to get a Bridge Line of Credit?

-Borrowers will need to be employed with an income of at least $1,000 net (after taxes and deductions) monthly, and a checking account that has been open for at least 60 days where paychecks are received via direct deposit.
+Borrowers will need to receive at least $1,000 net (after taxes and deductions) monthly, and a checking account that has been open for at least 60 days where paychecks are received via direct deposit.
 Borrowers also need to have an active email address and phone number.
-Minimum age requirements are 23 years old.
 All applications are subject to verification and not all applications will be approved.
 Additionally, not all applicants will qualify for the maximum loan amounts available.
 CSO will attempt to arrange a loan for you from a third-party lender, but CSO does not promise that you will receive a loan.
 Credit decisions and the amount of these loans will be made by the third-party lender based on the information you provide in your application.
 The finalization and funding of all loans are subject to your providing to CSO and the third-party lender requested documentation and information to confirm that your application is complete and correct.
 Your failure to provide requested documentation and information will delay the processing of and may terminate your application.

 How much can be borrowed?

 As a first-time applicant, borrowers can receive a maximum line of credit up to $600.
 After a successful payment history, a customer can get a line of credit up to $1500.